CLIMADA-project/climada_python/doc/joss/calibration-module/paper.md

 This enables users to quickly switch between optimizers without disrupting their workflow.
 Pre-defined optimizers are based on the `scipy.optimize` module [@virtanen_scipy_2020] and the `BayesianOptimization` package [@nogueira_bayesian_2014].
 The latter is especially useful for calibration tasks because it supports constraints and only requires bounds of the parameter space as prior information.
-We provide an `BayesianOptimizerController` that iteratively explores and "exploits" the parameter space to find the global optimum and stop the optimization process then.
+We provide a `BayesianOptimizerController` that iteratively explores and "exploits" the parameter space to find the global optimum and stop the optimization process then.
 This only requires minimal user input for indicating the sampling density.

 # Example Code